Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/crud_difining.md

-﻿## Defining an interface for a CRUD Api:
+﻿## Defining an interface for a CRUD Api

 As we'll use the built-in yet defined ICrudApi, there's no more definition to do.